amghoul/M2-MSDE/README.md

 ---

 ### <a name= test>Testing the model</a>
-- To test the model you can run the following script:
+- To test the model you can run the following script from 'test_scripts' folder:
-    - test_V18.sh --> test the model on FT3D dataset
+    - 'test_scripts\test-tr55.sh' --> test the model on FT3D dataset
-    - test_kitti_2015.sh --> test the model on KITTI 2015 dataset
+    - 'test_scripts\test-tr55-kitti2012.sh' --> test the model on KITTI 2012 dataset
-    - test_kitti_2012.sh --> test the model on KITTI 2012 dataset
+    - 'test_scripts\test-tr55-kitti2015.sh' --> test the model on KITTI 2015 dataset